coffsun/react-login/README.md

 ## What is it?
-`react-login` is an example React login project.
+`react-login` is an example React project for login.

 ## Installation